Learn all about the different types of sesame seeds (white, black, tan/brown) and how they differ in flavor and in texture.

 You may find the texture is different as well as the black often come with their thin outer hull still attached unlike their lighter counterparts.

-The white sesame seeds are the same type as the tan/brown ones, they just have their hulls removed.
 The black sesame seed is actually a completely different variety.
 I tried growing them before, but they aren't easy to grow in my climate.

-?️ Uses for Black Sesame Seeds
+π₯ Uses for Black Sesame Seeds

 You can use them anyway you use the "regular ones".
 Although the black seeds may not look as nice on a bun as the light colored ones, they can produce a stunningly black ice cream - just look up some photos.
 I like using black ones on veggies like snap peas, or in my ginger sesame salad dressing.

-?
-Buying Tips
+π Buying Tips

 Whenever you buy sesame seeds check to see if they are toasted or roasted already.
 If not, you will want to do that before using, to bring out their nutty flavor.